codeyumm/RhythmRecall/README.md

 - api method to add discoverd songs of user - done ✅

 - api method to delete song from listen later list of user - done ✅
-- api method to delete  songs from discoverd list of user - DOING
+- api method to delete  songs from discoverd list of user - done ✅

 - login/signup - DO